Yarra Falls: Pre-settlement history

 The Falls, called Yarra Yarra were important to the local Aboriginal nations, the Woiwurrung and the Boon wurrung, who used it as a crossing point between their lands, in order to negotiate trade and marriages.
 The location was also used to meet the other three members of the Kulin nation, in order to settle disputes, trade and hold corroborees.

 European history

 In June 1835 John Batman arrived at Yarra Falls and immediately recognized it as the site of a new village, the only one of Australia's Capital Cities to have been identified as so before its founding.

 In 1839 a dam was built upon the falls using convict labour in order to secure the fresh water supply for the growing city, but did not last long, nor did its replacement.
 In 1845 a bridge was built at the site by a private company, but this was replaced by a government funded Prince's Bridge in 1850, which was to stand until the demolition of the Falls, despite an attempt by "some scoundrel" to sabotage it by sawing through several of its supporting columns.

-The only son of John Batman, Charles Batman, drowned in 1845 at the falls his father had discovered while fishing.
+In 1845, the only son of John Batman, Charles Batman, drowned while fishing at the falls his father had discovered.